Now updated from 8 to 10 ways to increase your brand awareness, so you’re all set for an even more successful year!

 The more creative you can be with your gifts the better.
 Something unusual or personalised will delight the recipient and may lead to them posting about the gift on social media, earning your brand extra glory.

 9. Tap into the power of video

-With stats like that, the chances are your target audience are at least occasionally watching videos online, and with social networks competing for video views, they’re giving more prominence to video as a format on their platforms.
+With stats like that, the chances are your target audience is at least occasionally watching videos online, and with social networks competing for video views, they’re giving more prominence to video as a format on their platforms.

-This means if you can great great video content for your brand, there’s a good chance that a) you’ll have an audience that wants to watch it and b) the social networks will be happier to show it to their users.
+This means if you can great video content for your brand, there’s a good chance that a) you’ll have an audience that wants to watch it and b) the social networks will be happier to show it to their users.